localguy009/GRC-Portfolio/AWS/BedrockAutomation/step-by-step-guide.md

 ## Step 5 — Add and Deploy the Lambda Code

-1. In the **AWS Lambda** console, open your function
+1. Open your function
 2. Navigate to the **Code** tab
 3. In the inline editor, replace any existing code with the contents of **`lambda.py`** from this repository
 4. Click **Deploy**

 ### Test and Run

-- Create a test event (any empty or dummy JSON is sufficient)
+- Create a test event
 - Run the function and confirm the execution completes successfully
 - Verify the file **`securityhub-risk-report.md`** is created in the configured S3 bucket